WestleyB/practice_hashcode_2017/resources/README.md

 #### Papers:

-  * Algorithms for Two-Dimensional Bin Packing and Assignment Problems
+  * Algorithms for Two-Dimensional Bin Packing and Assignment Problems (see chap.
+5)

 #### Other documents: